-There are a number of rules to set the colors used in Textual scrollbars.
+There are a number of styles to set the colors used in Textual scrollbars.
 You won't typically need to do this, as the default themes have carefully chosen colors, but you can if you want to.

 ||Scrollbar background when the thumb is being dragged.|